The nature and type of technology office equipment needed by California small businesses have changed over the last

 We’ve referenced “VoIP” a couple of times.
 VoIP is an acronym for Voice over Internet Protocol.
 VoIP phones are plugged into a network switch rather than into a local PBX.
 With VoIP service, the traditional PBX functionality that lights up phones, controls what’s in their displays and makes them ring is replaced by PBX functionality that runs in the cloud.

 With VoIP, two or three digit internal extension dialing works just as with a traditional PBX.

 Small businesses are moving to VoIP in large numbers.
 Unfortunately, some small businesses commit to VoIP without first analyzing the internet, router and switch speeds & configurations needed to properly support a hosted VoIP solution.

 6. Desktop and Notebook Computers

 At one point, most small businesses provided all employees with Microsoft Windows desktop or mini-tower boxes.
 These boxes were connected to a keyboard, mouse and monitor.

 While Windows still dominates, some small businesses have standardized on Macs.
 Other businesses have a mix of Windows and Mac machines, primarily due to the concept of BYOD — people who bring their own device to work.

-For companies that have made a deep commitment to Google’s G Suite or to Microsoft’s Office 365 and to the cloud in general, some employees may need nothing more than a Chromebook or a Chromebox, which are inexpensive “browser-only” machines.
+For companies that have made a deep commitment to Google’s Google Workspace or to Microsoft’s Office 365 and to the cloud in general, some employees may need nothing more than a Chromebook or a Chromebox, which are inexpensive “browser-only” machines.

 Often connected to both VoIP phones and to computers are headsets.

 In addition to providing physical phones, most hosted VoIP providers also offer virtual phone software that can run on a desktop or laptop computer.

-There are other software VoIP or partially VoIP services such as Skype, GoToMeeting and Google’s Hangouts Meet, the audio component of which is best accessed with a USB headset — not with a computer’s built-in microphone and speakers.
+There are other software VoIP or partially VoIP services such as Zoom and Google Meet, the audio component of which is best accessed with a USB headset—not with a computer’s built-in microphone and speakers.